-Living with a rare disease can sometimes mean that you don't have easy access to the information, resources and support you need.
-That's why we're creating a growing list of helpful material that can support you in your journey with hereditary angioedema (HAE).
+Living with a rare disease can sometimes mean you don’t have easy access to the information, resources and support you need.
+That’s why we’re creating a growing list of helpful material that can support you in your journey with HAE.

 Doctor Discussion Guide

-If you think there's a chance you could have HAE, fill out this discussion guide and take it with you to your next doctor's appointment.
-It can help you and your doctor better understand your symptoms and determine whether you should be tested for HAE.
+If you think there’s a chance you could have HAE or you want to discuss your current management plan with your doctor, fill out this discussion guide and take it with you to your next doctor’s appointment.
+It can help you and your doctor better understand your symptoms and determine the best course of action.